Kyrie21323/FinalProject/README.md

 ## Project Overview

 VibeCHECK is a web-based application that allows users to analyze influencer behavior and public sentiment.
 Users can view content related to influencers, such as YouTube videos and comments, and vote whether the influencer's vibe is 'good' or 'bad.'
-The system analyzes scraped data from YouTube and stores it in a MySQL database.
+The system analyzes scraped data from YouTube and TMZ, stores it in a MySQL database.
 Users will be able to vote on influencer behavior based on publicly available content and comments in the future. (will be further developed to input datas from tmz too.)

 ## Data Model